Virtualization-projects/panamax-ui-wiki/Known-Issues.md

 ##### Any service whose name contains the pattern _{a-f}{a-f} will fail to start and crash the systemd service

 This is a [known issue](https://github.com/coreos/go-systemd/pull/49) with the CoreOS implementation of systemd.
 The issue has been resolved and the fix will be available in the next release of CoreOS.

+To resolve the issue, till the root issue us resolved, do the following:

+1. Create your application.
+2. Save the application as a Panamax template to one of your source repos.
+3. Delete your application.
+4. Search for your template by name.
+5. Create a new application with your template.
+6. Enjoy!